mindhive-security/havik/README.md

 ## 🌍 Vision

-Cloud Security Scanner aims to be a vendor-agnostic, open-source solution that complements native cloud security tooling — especially for European companies with strong compliance needs.
+Havik Scanner aims to be a vendor-agnostic, open-source solution that complements native cloud security tooling — especially for European companies with strong compliance needs.